Chrissyx/newsscript/Readme.txt

 choose it from the language menu in the administration.
 Also please send it to me for providing it for other user! :)

 -What about the news ticker?
-Just a quick overview for now: Include this code for internal listing of headlines on your homepage:
+Just a quick overview for now: Use this code for internal listing of headlines on your homepage:
 <!-- CHS - Newsscript - Ticker --><?php include('newsticker.php'); ?><!-- /CHS - Newsscript - Ticker -->
 This example link will provide a RSS Newsfeed: http://www.mysite.tld/newsticker.php?type=rss